 Local planning authorities are obliged to keep records of all planning applications that they deal with.
 These records, collectively known as "the Planning Register", include a log of all applications received, files containing the submitted forms and attachments, plus all decision notices issued.

 Copies of current planning application details and recent Decision Notices are made available to members of the public.
-These can be viewed at the reception desk in the Town Hall foyer.
+These can be viewed at the Customer Services centre at the Town Hall.